How you're selected

 - concerns you've raised about whistleblowing

-Your employer must also not use criteria that indirectly discriminates against you.
-For example, if they use flexible working as a criteria, they could be discriminating against women.
+Your employer must also not use criteria that indirectly discriminate against you.
+For example, if they use flexible working as one of the criteria, this could be sex discrimination.
+This is because women are more likely to have caring responsibilities that make it hard to change their working hours.
 They would need to show that flexible working is no longer possible after the organisation has changed.